-This management system is reviewed internally on an annual basis and comprehensively by an independent party every 4 years (comprehensive review is to be undertaken in 2018).
+This management system performance is reviewed internally on an annual basis and comprehensively by an independent party every 4 years (next comprehensive review is to be undertaken in 2024).
+A review will also be undertaken if there is a significant change in operational processes, which may impact the DWMS.